nutonomy/nuscenes-devkit/README.md

     maps	-	Large image files (~500 Gigapixel) that depict the drivable surface and sidewalks in the scene. samples	-	Sensor data for keyframes.
-    sweeps	-	Sensor data for intermediate frames. v0.1	-	JSON tables that include all the meta data and annotations.
+    sweeps	-	Sensor data for intermediate frames. v*.*	-	JSON tables that include all the meta data and annotations.
 ```
 If you want to use another folder, specify the `dataroot` parameter of the NuScenes class below.